exercism/x86-64-assembly/concepts/memory/introduction.md

 Variables declared in section .data are mutable, ie, they are read-and-write.
 They also have _static_ storage duration, which means they exist for the entire program runtime.

-### Section .rodata
+## Section .rodata

 The **section .rodata** is similar to section .data.
 Both sections contain initialized data, which is declared in the same way.

-The main difference between them is that data variables in section .rodata are immutable, ie, they are read-only.
+The main difference between them is that data in section .rodata is immutable, ie, read-only.

 ## Accessing data